linrongbin16/fzfx.nvim/REFERENCES.md

 # References

-All APIs listed in this doc are recommended for customizing or implementing your own searching commands.
+All APIs listed in this doc are recommended for customizing or implementing your own search commands.

-They are supposed to be stable and tested.
+They are supposed to be stable and tested (except those starting with underline `_`, which is exposed for unit tests).

 ## Table of contents